VCTLabs/vct-web/content/articles/git-intro.rst

 Don't forget to download tags from time to time
 -----------------------------------------------

-git pull only downloads SHA1-indexed object data, and the requested remote head.
+Doing a "git pull" only downloads new commits from the remote, and updates the requested remote head.
 This misses updates to the .git/refs/tags/ and .git/refs/heads/ directories.
 For tags, run git fetch --tags in your local repo.

 Tagging a particular commit
 ---------------------------

 In many cases, you will want to give interesting or significant commits a name, known as a tag.
 The Linux kernel uses tags for each kernel version: "v2.6.21", "v2.6.22", etc.  For example, to create a new tag after a particular commit::

-	$ cd package-name
+	$ cd <dir>
 	$ git tag my-tag

 This creates a new tag named "my-tag", based on the current commit.
-You will probably do a lot more with tagging, including GPG-signing, so read the man page for more details.
+You can also make an "annotated" tag, or a GPG-signed tag, so read the man page for more details.

 Further reading
 ---------------

-Another good introduction is the `Git tutorial`_
+A (larger) good introduction is the `Git tutorial`_

 .. _Git tutorial: http://schacon.github.com/git/gittutorial.html